vasyas/use-ui-hooks/README.md

 Besides fields, useAction return `progress`, `action` and `error` which behaves almost the same as in `useAction`.
 But in addition to `useAction`, action methods receive current field values on invocations.

+`useForm` take a single optional parameter which is the default values for the form.